shoshani-michael/magic/README.md

     </h1>
 </div>

-This code repository is implementation of our paper: Exploiting the Index Gradients for Optimization-Based Jailbreaking on Large Language Models
+This code repository is the implementation of our paper: Exploiting the Index Gradients for Optimization-Based Jailbreaking on Large Language Models
 **link**

 ## MAGIC